osu-crypto/libOTe/README.md

 ```
 libsodium can be disabled by removing `--sodium` from the setup and setting `-D ENABLE_SODIUM=false`.
 This will always download and build sodium.
 To only enable but not download relic, use `python build.py -D ENABLE_SODIUM=true`.

-The McQuoid Rosulek Roy 2021 Base OTs uses a twisted curve which additionally require the `noclamp` option for Montgomery curves and is currently only in a [fork](https://github.com/osu-crypto/libsodium) of libsodium.
-If you prefer the stable libsodium, then install it and add `-D SODIUM_MONTGOMERY=false` as a cmake argument to libOTe.
+The McQuoid Rosulek Roy 2021 base OT uses cryptoTools' Montgomery25519 facade and does not require libsodium.
+When available, the modified [osu-crypto/libsodium](https://github.com/osu-crypto/libsodium) `noclamp` implementation is used as the scalar reference backend; cryptoTools also provides native AVX-512 IFMA and portable implementations.

 **Enabling/Disabling [boost asio](https://www.boost.org/doc/libs/1_77_0/doc/html/boost_asio.html) (for TCP networking):**